 - A housing developer needed to explore fire safety solutions that could further improve support for residents living in specialist supported housing.
 Full case study can be read, here.

 - A London Borough Council needed to easily retrofit a fire suppression system across 11 of its sheltered housing schemes.
 Full case study can be read, here.

-If you’re working on a project that involves tailoring a solution for any of the risk personas, we’ve identified get in touch with Will Goodwin (07973 704 251) to see how our specialist technology could improve fire protection for your residents.
+If you’re working on a project that involves tailoring a solution for any of the risk personas, we’ve identified, get in touch on +44 (0)20 7871 3899 to see how our specialist technology could improve fire protection for your residents.

 Learn more - How can we lower the number of UK fire-related fatalities and injuries?